kmac420/stock-dependencies-for-woocommerce/wc-stock-dependencies/readme.txt

 Customers will only see the product they selected, and not the products upon which it is dependent, in their shopping cart, during the checkout process, and on their receipt.

-## Restocking
+## Restocking Refunds and Cancelled Orders

-When you issue a refund for a product that has a stock dependency, the plugin will restock the dependency products.
+When you issue a refund or cancel an order that has stock dependencies, the plugin will restock the dependency products.

 == Installation ==